 I myself love vegetarian and vegan food and with every meal, they gave me lots of great options.
 Extra fruits and veggies, grilled and stuffed mushrooms, fried banana and delicious Milanese soy burgers on the BBQ!
 I was happy :o)

 We were on the six-day itinerary visiting the South and East of the archipelago.
-Find a brief description of each visitor site:
+Keep reading for a brief day by day description of each visitor site:

 Santa Fe is one of my favorite islands.
 The sea in the little bay is not so deep so the bright blue colors of the water really stand out.
 The waters here are so clear that from the boat we could see a school of manta rays pass by!